Parth-Jain-2002/The-Final-Arena/README.md

 - [ ] Adding Team Deathmatch and some Solo Levels
 - [ ] Making the game compatible for Android and Web

-*Any suggestions and feedback will be hightly apprecipated.*
+*Any suggestions and feedback will be hightly apprecipated.
+Suggestions for a better game name will be valuable .*